gnieh/fs2-data/site/documentation/msgpack/index.md

 val binaryStream = inputStream.through(data.msgpack.low.toBinary)
 ```

-This method performs stream validation and will not emit incorrect data.
+This method performs stream validation and will not emit malformed data.
 In case you are sure that the item stream is valid, you can use the `nonValidatedBinary` pipe.

 ```scala mdoc